Ignite-Laboratories/Enigmaneering/enigma3/E3 - Waveforms.md

 calculations.
 Rendering systems are a prime example of a time-_consuming_ system as they aim to _maximize_ their frames-per-second, rather than calculating temporal values.

-But - if the data is always rendering it's part of a grand picture _in good timing_ then they can render at a high frequency while the main rendering loop fires at a _reasonable_ rate - like 120hz.
-This is the foundation of _resonant frequency computation_ and we'll explore that more as this progresses.

 For now, let's start creating some `viewports` =)